 They have left many homeless and blocked or damaged roads and highways.

-And as if that wasn't enough - hurricanes are also a concern for travellers in Venezuela.
+Hurricanes are also a concern for travelers in Venezuela.

-The Atlantic hurricane season runs from 1 June to 30 November, and can affect portions of northern Venezuela.
+The Atlantic hurricane season runs from the 1st June to 30th November each year, and can affect portions of northern Venezuela.

 The direction and strength of hurricanes can change with little warning.